Automattic/jetpack/readme.txt

 **Bug Fixes**

 * Contact Form: avoid PHP notices when using the form in a Text widget. #6606
+* Protect: remove port number when server returns a port alongside each stored IP address. #6755
 * Subscriptions: show the correct notification in the subscription form when the email is already subscribed. #6603
 * Sync: remove deprecated `jetpack_publicize_post` action. #6567
 * Sync: make sure it is possible to retrieve synchronization options from the WordPress.com REST API. #6789